HeWhoShallNotBeMentioned/binaryConverter_to_Decimal_js/README.md

 # binaryConverter_to_Decimal_js
 Will convert a binary number to a decimal number with a web front end.

-Allows you to search for roman numerals for up to 3999.

-{Roman_Numerials_js}
-{Allows you to search for roman numerals for up to 3999.}, {September 10, 2015}
+{Will convert a binary number to a decimal number with a web front end..}, {September 10, 2015}

-By {Chris Underwood & Tim Kellog}
+By {Chris Underwood & Tim Kellogg}

 Description

-{Allows a user to enter an integer and find the roman numerial equivilant.
-Input text box has a feature that lets the user scroll the number up or down.
-Any number greater than 3999 is considered false and returns a "too large" error.}
+{Allows a user to enter a binary # (ex.
+1001.} and a base number to convert it against (ex 2)

 Setup

 Download files.
-Open the RomanNumerals.html document in the browser.
+Open the bases.html document in the browser.
 The program should be ready to run.

 Technologies Used